Orange-OpenSource/Orange-Boosted-Bootstrap/site/docs/4.1/getting-started/javascript.md

 ---
 layout: docs
 title: JavaScript
-description: Bring Bootstrap to life with our optional JavaScript plugins built on jQuery.
+description: Bring Boosted to life with our optional JavaScript plugins built on jQuery.
 Learn about each plugin, our data and programmatic API options, and more.
 group: getting-started
 toc: true
 ---

 ## Individual or compiled

-Plugins can be included individually (using Bootstrap's individual `*.js` files), or all at once using `boosted.js` or the minified `boosted.min.js` (don't include both).
+Plugins can be included individually (using Boosted's individual `js/dist/*.js`), or all at once using `boosted.js` or the minified `boosted.min.js` (don't include both).

+If you use a bundler (Webpack, Rollup...), you can use `/js/dist/*.js` files which are UMD ready.

 ## Dependencies